caped-doshi/cryptoquantengine/docs/examples.md

 # Example Strategy: Grid Trading

-This example demonstrates how to implement, configure, and run a grid trading strategy using **CryptoQuantLab**.
+This example demonstrates how to implement, configure, and run a grid trading strategy using **CryptoQuantEngine**.

 ---